SysKitTeam/docs-monitor/get-to-know-syskit-monitor/reports/application-reports.md

 ---
-title: Application Reports
-description: >-
-  Application Reports provide information about applications being used on monitored servers.
+description: Application Reports provide information about applications being used on monitored servers.
-author: Andrea Budisa
-date: 25/5/2017
 ---

 # Application Reports